 It is much better for you, the patient, to ring 999 as it is essential the Ambulance Service is informed of any deterioration whilst you are waiting for the ambulance to arrive.

 Stop and think.
 A&E and 999 services are for critical or life-threatening conditions.

-Common childhood illnesses and well-being – as well as general well-being, the booklet below will help you to understand when is the right time to call NHS 111, visit your GP, chat to your Health Visitor or take a visit to your local pharmacy.
+Common childhood illnesses and well-being – As well as general well-being, this Parent’s Guide will help you to understand when is the right time to call NHS 111, visit your GP, chat to your Health Visitor or take a visit to your local pharmacy.
 The booklet is also available as an app and can be downloaded for free on Google Play and Apple.
 Search for “Cheshire child health” in the App Store or Google Play.

 Contraception and Sexual Health Clinics

 Cheshire West and Chester Sexual Health Service – Tel: 0300 247 0020.

 East Cheshire Sexual Health Service – Tel: 0300 323 1300

 Community Vasectomy Service – To book your free vasectomy counselling appointment telephone 01244 362000 (no GP referral letter required – self referral).
 Men may also book a same day service with counselling and operation on the same day.